-S2 is the leading developer of complete enterprise physical security solutions, including access control, video surveillance, event monitoring, digital signage, live Internet sourced real-time data and information feeds, mobile applications and cloud-based services.
+S2 develops an array of physical security solutions for large corporations, including access control, video surveillance, event monitoring, digital signage, live Internet-sourced, real-time data and information feeds, mobile applications, and cloud-based services.

 How does this integration work?